-- Using Trakcare and CAMHS (Child and Adolescent Mental Health Services) Benson Wintere DCAQ Model to carry out regular demand, capacity, activity and queue (DCAQ) activities to ensure capacity meets demand - Recording all data whether a referral meets the National Specification or not and how and what the service needs to do to meet the demand - Further develop and expand on skill mix of workforce in particular encouraging Psychiatry and Psychology posts to CAMHS - Development of new facility at West Road for N-CAMHS and CEDS (Community Eating Disorder Service) - Business case for CAMHS Inpatient beds on the Woodland View site - Access qualitative feedback through Kidscreen as well as quantitative data - N-CAMHS will continue to see young people who are currently on the N-CAMHS waiting list - Commission external providers to assess children and young people
+- Using Trakcare and CAMHS (Child and Adolescent Mental Health Services) Benson Wintere DCAQ Model to carry out regular demand, capacity, activity and queue (DCAQ) activities to ensure capacity meets demand - Recording all data whether a referral meets the National Specification or not and how and what the service needs to do to meet the demand - Further develop and expand on skill mix of workforce in particular encouraging Psychiatry and Psychology posts to CAMHS - Development of new facility at West Road for N-CAMHS and CEDS (Community Eating Disorder Service) - handed over Nov 2024 - Business case for CAMHS Inpatient beds on the Woodland View site - Access qualitative feedback through Kidscreen as well as quantitative data - N-CAMHS will continue to see young people who are currently on the N-CAMHS waiting list - External providers to assess children and young people contract ended October 2024.
+There is no funding to continue this contract.